nicoleanderson21/Project-3/README.md

 ## Conclusion

-The study shows that cryptocurrencies and precious metals behave very differently when it comes to investing.
-Precious metals, Gold and Silver are stable and good for protecting wealth.
-On the other hand, cryptocurrencies like Bitcoin and Ethereum offer potential for big returns but come with higher risk due to their volatility.
+The study reveals clear differences between precious metals and cryptocurrencies in how they perform as investments.
+Gold and Silver are shown to be stable assets for preserving wealth.
+For example, Gold consistently increased by around $0.45 annually, while Silver had a more modest growth rate of approximately $0.01 per year.

+In contrast, cryptocurrencies like Bitcoin and Ethereum are much more volatile.
+Bitcoin, for instance, saw a huge return of 315.52% in 2020, but then dropped sharply to -64.23% in 2022.
+Similarly, Ethereum had a significant ROI of 478.61% in 2020 but dropped to -68.13% in 2022.
+These fluctuations highlight the risky nature of cryptocurrencies compared to precious metals.

-Regarding limitations, it's important to note that we only looked at these assets for a few years, so we're only seeing a small part of the bigger picture.
-Additionally, we focused on the most popular metals and cryptocurrencies, but there are others out there that could tell a different story.
-Factors like major news events and economic changes could also impact these values, which we didn't include in our analysis.
+However, it's important to acknowledge the study's limitations.
+We only looked at a short period, which may not capture the full picture of market trends.
+Additionally, our analysis focused mainly on popular metals and cryptocurrencies, potentially overlooking differences in lesser-known assets.
+External factors like major news events and economic changes could also affect asset values, factors not included in our study.
 ***